 Goldilocks and the three bears.
 The Revenant.
-Are replaying in my head on loop and then scenarios of how I’ll negotiate a grizzly at differing stages of aggression.
+These are the things replaying in my head, on loop, followed by scenarios of how I’ll negotiate a grizzly.
 Which way I’ll run in this narrow wooded section.
 Perhaps let the heavy bike fall onto me for some protection from the gnashing of claws.
-How close I’ll let the bear get, before pulling the trigger on the bear spray.
+How close will I let the bear get, before pulling the trigger on the bear spray.
 These are the things that run around your head when you’re in bear country for the first time.
 It’s not a peaceful state of mind, that is for sure.
-So ‘bear’ with me as I travel down the Grizzly Highway, in the stunning misty Alberta and British Colombian, Canada.
+So ‘bear’ with me as I travel down the Grizzly Highway through the stunningly misty Alberta and British Colombia, Canada.

 Day 1.
 Bon voyage

 Distance: 23.6mi / Elevation: 2,574ft / Finish: Spray Lakes, AB